decaf-dev/obsidian-dashboards/README.md

 ### Codeblocks

 Embed any Obsidian codeblock using the [normal codeblock syntax](https://help.obsidian.md/Editing+and+formatting/Basic+formatting+syntax#Code+blocks).
-This may be used to render Dataview, DataviewJS, or the Tasks plugin code blocks.
+This may be used to render [Dataview](https://github.com/blacksmithgu/obsidian-dataview), DataviewJS, or [Tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) plugin code blocks.

 ### Links